sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_ZED-X20P-Tilt/docs/hardware_overview.md

 ## U.FL Connector
 Users will need to connect a compatible GNSS antenna to the `L1/L2/L5/L6/L-Band` U.FL connector.
 The type of antenna used with the ZED-X20P module affects the overall accuracy of the positions calculated by the GNSS receiver.

-- Passive antennas are not recommended for the ZED-X20P GNSS module.
+- Passive antennas are not recommended for the ZED-X20P GNSS receiver.
 - There is no need to inject an external DC voltage for the GNSS antenna.
 Power is already provided from the ZED-X20P module for the LNA of an active antenna.